 Provides backup power during outages

-Due to rising energy costs, grid congestion, and the growing demand for sustainable solutions, interest in microgrids is growing rapidly – especially in the business market.
+Due to rising energy costs, grid congestion, and the increasing demand for sustainable solutions, interest in microgrids is growing rapidly—especially in the business market.

 How does a battery container ensure energy balance in a microgrid?

-The production of sustainable energy is volatile.
-For example, solar panels generate a lot of power during the day but nothing in the evening.
+The production of renewable energy is unpredictable.
+For example, solar panels generate a lot of power during the day but nothing at night.
 If you do not use or store this energy immediately, it is lost.
 A battery container solves this problem by temporarily storing excess energy and making it available later.

-The advantages of such a setup are significant:
+The benefits of such a setup are significant:

 Constant availability of green energy